cozyviking/cozyviking/README.md

-- 👋 Hi, I’m @cozyviking
+- 👋 Hi, I’m George!
-- 👀 I’m interested in scripting, system engineering, and system automation
+- 👀 I’m interested in scripting, system engineering, system reliability, and system automation
-- 🌱 I’m currently learning Go and improving my understanding of Terraform and Ansible
+- 🌱 I’m currently learning Go and improving my understanding of Terraform, Ansible, and Python
 - 💞️ I’m looking to collaborate on IaC and automation projects
 - 📫 @cozy_viking on twitter